flipacholas/Architecture-of-consoles/articles/xbox.md

 #### Importance of programmability

-I find important to emphasise the significance of the new programmability model that Nvidia provided to developers.
+I find it important to emphasise the significance of the new programmability model that Nvidia provided to developers.
 Years ago, most of the graphics pipeline was computed by the CPU, leaving the GPU to accelerate rasterising operations.
 With the introduction of 'shaders' (referring to both pixel shaders and vertex programs), programmers can take advantage of the resources of the GPU to accelerate many computations in the pipeline, offloading a great amount of work from the CPU.

 The concept of 'shaders' was introduced by **Pixar** in 1989 as a method to extend **Renderman**, their pioneering software used for 3D rendering.
-This was back in the time when 3D graphics were mainly handled by industrial equipment, later on, we have seen how certain consoles incorporated [similar principles]({{< ref "nintendo-64#tab-1-1-reality-signal-processor" >}}), but it wasn't until Nvidia released their GeForce3 line, that shaders became a standard in the consumer market.
+This was back in the time when 3D graphics were mainly handled by industrial equipment.
+Later on, we have seen how certain consoles incorporated [similar principles]({{< ref "nintendo-64#tab-1-1-reality-signal-processor" >}}), but it wasn't until Nvidia released their GeForce3 line, that shaders became a standard in the consumer market.

 {{< float_group >}}